seegg/Barebone-state-management/README.md

 ## Creating the store
 The `createStore` function returns an object containing all the items needed for accessing and manipulating the state that was pass to it.

+To use types with TS, just defined them as needed when creating the store.

 ```ts
 const {useStore, actions, asyncActions, store} = createStore({...storeOptions});
 ```